Area: Science

 Truth, Lies and Bullshit

 Part 1: What is the difference between Truth, a Lie and Bullshit?
-Students should begin by writing brief definitions of these words –> WHAT’S THE DIFFERENCE?
-TRUTH, LIE, SATIRE/ JOKE, FICTION, MISTAKE, BULLSHIT (or, politely, BS) After 10 minutes, discuss how these concepts overlap and differ from each other.
-It is important to get to the point where the Truth, Lies and Bullshit
+Students should begin by writing brief definitions of these words: TRUTH, LIE, SATIRE/ JOKE, FICTION, MISTAKE, BULLSHIT (or, politely, BS) What is the difference between truth, lie, satire/joke, fiction, mistake, and BS?
+After 10 minutes, discuss how these concepts overlap and differ from each other.
+It Truth, Lies and Bullshit

 Animal Minds: puzzling over Puppies and Parrots